esito/dbmasker/README.md

 - hotelSample\src\main\resources: text files used in the masking process
 - hotelSample\database: database files
 	- schema to create a derby database
-	- insert statements to poulate the database
+	- insert statements to populate the database

 ### Create and populate the database ###

 Open a command shell and cd to hotelSample\database.
-Run create-db.cmd
-The script creates the hotelsystem folder, which contains the Derby database.
+Edit DERBY_HOME of create-db.cmd/create-db.sh to satisfy your Derby installation and run the script.
+It will create the database/hotelsystem folder, containing the Derby database with data.

 ### Generate the anonymization program ###